This primer from Worth Data® is to help you understand bar codes so that you can

 be placed beyond 10 feet.).
 Also multiple serial

-readers can be attached to the same computer,
+readers could be attached to the same computer,

 (keyboard wedge readers cannot).
 The PC runs